UNEDLabs/moodle-mod_ejsapp/README.txt

 1. Content
 ==========

-This plugin lets you add any Java applet created with Easy Java Simulations (EJS) to your Moodle course.
+This plugin lets you add any Java applet or Javascript application created with Easy Java Simulations (EJS) to your Moodle course.
 The Java applets should be compiled with version 4.37 (build 20120715 or later) of EJS to properly work.
+EJSApp also allows you to add EJS Javascript applications, which are generated with EJS version 5.0 or later.

 2. License
 ==========